The Fosters (American TV series): Casting

 On August 23, 2012, sources reported that ABC Family had ordered a pilot for The Fosters, a series which would tell the story of a lesbian couple raising a "21st-century" multi-ethnic mix of foster and biological children.
 On September 24, 2012, it was reported that Teri Polo and Sherri Saum had been cast to star in the pilot as the two leads, Stef Adams Foster and Lena Adams Foster, respectively.
+It is worth noting note that neither are openly members of the LGBTQ+ community.

 On February 6, 2013, it was reported that ABC Family had picked up the show, with production set to begin that spring for a summer 2013 premiere.
 The rest of the principal cast was also announced at that time, including Danny Nucci as Stef's ex-husband Mike Foster, David Lambert as their biological son Brandon Foster, Jake T. Austin and Cierra Ramirez as Stef and Lena's twins Jesus and Mariana Foster, and Maia Mitchell and Hayden Byerly as their foster children Callie and Jude Jacob.

 When recounting the casting process, Bredeweg explained, "[W]e spent tireless hours trying to find the right person for each role.
 Then they all began to line up—it was like dominos—the moment we found our Lena, the moment we found our Callie, the moment we found our Stef, it sort of all started to line up perfectly for us."
 On April 11, 2013, TV Guide unveiled the first official cast photo of The Fosters.

 In March 2015, it was announced that Jake T. Austin would be leaving the show.
 He tweeted: "I'm honored to have been a part of such a groundbreaking series, but I personally want to let you know that my time on the show has come to an end.
 Thank you for letting me be a part of your family, it's been a pleasure."
 It was announced three months later that Noah Centineo would replace Austin in the role of Jesus.